rhysmoggs/ms4-morgan-and-co/README.md

 ```

 ## Email
-The website uses Gmail to send company information and account related emails.
+The website uses Gmail to send company information and account-related emails.
 These emails use Django's template language to personalize each email from a basic txt document:
 ```
 Hello {{ order.full_name }}.